 Milk NOT cream searches for references which include the term milk, but exclude the references with the term cream - references with both terms milk and cream are also excluded.
 NOT-operator can be used to eliminate a term from appearing in the search results.
 However, you should be extremely careful in using it as you risk losing good references in the process.

-The order of the search of the words within the string depends on the used database.
+Databases usually recognize AND as the primary operator, and will connect concepts with AND together first.
 The order can, however, be defined by using parentheses.
 Parentheses define the order by first combining the search terms inside them.
 Without parentheses the order is determined by the database.

 - The search (milk OR cream) AND sugar will always work correctly.